f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/secure-network-fabric/README.md

 </html>
 ```

-In the output, we can see the response from Nginx server running on the AWS Prod VM.
+In the output, we can see the response from NGINX server running on the AWS Prod VM.
 This means that the connection is successful on port 80.

 # 8. ExtraNet: App Centric Method